- Car Rentals

 Historical & Heritage | Pilgrimage

 Padmanabha Kshetram and its properties were controlled by Ettuveetil Pillamar under the guidance of Ettara Yogam.
-Later, Marthanda Varma defeated the Pillamar and his cousins took over power.
+Later, Marthanda Varma defeated the Pillamar and his cousins took over the power.
 The temple was renovated majorly by King Marthanda Varma, Maharaja of Travancore in the mid of 17th century.
+Padmanabhaswamy is the tutelary deity of the royal family of Travancore.
+The titular Maharaja of Travancore, Moolam Thirunal Rama Varma, is the trustee of the temple.

 At a distance of 11 Kms from Kottayam Railway Station, Mahadeva Temple located in Ettumanoor is one of the most celebrated Siva temples in Kerala.
 This is one of the popular tourist & pilgrimage sites to visit near Kottayam & Kochi.